Siddhi-Nikam/counter_bloc_flutter_app/README.md

 # counter_bloc_app

-this app is created using bloc allow to increment and decrement and makes changes using BLoC State Management
+This app is created using bloc allow to increment and decrement and makes changes using BLoC State Management